vacp2p/rfc/content/docs/rfcs/55/README.md

 status: draft
 category: Standards Track
 tags: waku-application
-editor: Aaryamann Challani <aaryamann@status.im>
+editor: Jimmy Debe <jimmy@status.im>
 contributors:
 - Andrea Piana <andreap@status.im>
 - Pedro Pombeiro <pedro@status.im>
 - Corey Petty <corey@status.im>
 - Oskar Thorén <oskar@status.im>
 - Dean Eigenmann <dean@status.im>
+- Aaryamann Challani <aaryamann@status.im>
 ---

 # Abstract

-This specification describes how the Status 1-to-1 chat protocol is implemented on top of the Waku v2 protocol.
-This protocol can be used to send messages to a single recipient.
+Describes a Status 1-to-1 chat protocol that can be used to send private or public messages to a single recipient.

+# Background

+This document describes how 2 peers communicate with each other to send messages in a 1-to-1 chat, with privacy and authenticity guarantees.

 # Terminology